Welcome to our Governors’ section.

 I also work in a private associate role, as a medico-legal occupational therapy and care expert, assessing complex adult cases, and potentially attending court.
 I also work as a case manager, working for solicitors with adults following catastrophic injuries, and assessing and co-coordinating specialist services.
 This also includes younger adults including children, following head injury and other traumatic injuries.
 From a personal perspective, I enjoy spending time with my husband and young family.
 I am involved in the local Brownies and Beavers and enjoy participating in activities with the children and I maintain a healthy work-life balance to enjoy life to the full.

 My name is Catherine Chapman and I am a new(ish!)
 Parent Governor, having joined the team in Autumn 2018.
 I am the Link Governor for Special Educational Needs (SEN).
 I have two children at St Peter’s School and so I wanted a way to be involved and give back to the school community.
-I work in B2B Marketing.
-This is a business focused on people development, with a strong philosophy that everyone can meet their potential.
+I work in B2B Marketing in a business focused on people development, with a strong philosophy that everyone can meet their potential.
 I carry this philosophy and my business skills into my Governor role.
 On weekends and holidays, I enjoy running, campervan-ing and making sourdough bread.

 I have been vicar of St.Peter’s Church since 2017, and love to be involved as a governor of our wonderful church school.
 As vicar I have the privilege of being involved in corporate acts of worship where we explore the Christian foundation of the school together, as well as what it means to be a member of the human race.
 Other passions include walking, music, chickens and increasingly, as my age matures, gardening!
 I have two children in Bartholomew School, one of whom attended St.Peter’s.
 Carmen, my wife, is also involved in assemblies and after-school clubs.